 In addition, the consummation or performance of any acquisition, business combination, collaboration or other strategic transaction we may undertake in furtherance of our growth strategy may cause dilution to our existing shareholders if we issue equity securities for all or a portion of the consideration.
-For example, we acquired the issued and outstanding equity securities of Primatope in exchange for upfront consideration of \$10.0 million paid at closing in March 2019 as well as milestone payments of \$5.0 million, which had been achieved and paid as of the closing date, and \$3.0 million which was paid in June 2019, all of which paid in a combination of cash and our Class A common shares (inclusive of escrow and holdback amounts) in accordance with the terms and conditions of our stock purchase option agreement with Primatope, or the "Primatope Agreement".
+For example, we acquired the outstanding securities of Primatope in exchange for (a) upfront consideration of \$10.0 million paid at closing in March 2019 as well as milestone payments of \$5.0 million that had been achieved and was also paid at closing and (b) a milestone payment of \$3.0 million that had been achieved after the closing and was paid in June 2019, all of which paid in a combination of cash and our Class A common shares (inclusive of escrow and holdback share amounts) in accordance with the terms and conditions of our stock purchase option agreement with Primatope, or the Primatope Agreement.
+In June 2020, we released the escrow and in June and September of 2020 we issued all of the shares held back in connection with the acquisition.